Don’t Call It Anything: House Bills and Hurricanes

-Even without Katrina and Audrey, hurricanes with female names are twice as deadly as their masculine counterparts, according to a recent study.
-The theory: potential victims aren’t as threatened by feminine-sounding storms, don’t prepare as diligently, and suffer the consequences.
+Even without Katrina and Audrey, hurricanes with female names are twice as deadly as their masculine counterparts, It almost looks peaceful from here, doesn’t it?

 If a clearer case for the power of the name exists, we’ve yet to hear it.
 Names are the tip of the spear.
 Of any brand element, they send the first and strongest signal.
 And with great power comes great responsibility.
 That’s why we think about naming in terms of objective: a name can do one or two things really well.
 The only thing a hurricane name should do is terrify people it its path.
 And while we’d love NOAA to knock on our door and make us the agency that names hurricanes, that’s not happening—they’ll be shouldering the burden all on their own.